Non-accessible localizations: Smallness

 By the inductive hypothesis, $\|X\|_m$ is small.
 Again, we take $y \equiv |x'|$ for some $x' : X$, and need to show that the fibre $F \defeq \sum_{x:X} \, (|x| = |x'|)$ is small.
 This type is pointed, $m$-connected and $(m+1)$-truncated, so it is an Eilenberg--Mac Lane space for some group $G$, by~\cite[Theorem~5.1]{BDR}.
 From the long exact sequence of the fibre sequence, we see that $G \simeq \pi_{m+1}(X,x')$, which we have assumed is small.
 The construction of Eilenberg--Mac Lane spaces~\cite{LF} then implies that the fibre $F$ is small, as required. \end{proof}

+\begin{rem} One can show that if $X$ being inhabited implies that $X$ is small, then $X$ is small.
+In other words, if we have a function

+then $X$ is small.
+This uses propositional resizing and is in fact equivalent to it.
+Since this has been formalized and we are not using it, we omit the proof.
+Because of this result, one can remove ``$\pi_0(X)$ is small and'' from the statement of \cref{pr:homotopy}, giving a slightly cleaner result. \end{rem}

-\begin{ex} Suppose that $f : BH \pto BG$ is a $0$-truncated map.
+\begin{ex} Let $G$ and $H$ be groups, and write $BG \equiv K(G,1)$ and $BH \equiv K(H,1)$ for their classifying spaces~\cite{LF}.
+Suppose that $f : BH \pto BG$ is a $0$-truncated, pointed map.
 This means that its fibres are sets, or equivalently that the corresponding map $H \to G$ is a subgroup inclusion.
 If $BG$ is small, then \cref{le:dual-smallness} implies that $BH$ is small, since it is $0$-connected. \end{ex}

-\begin{ex} Suppose that $f : BG \pto BH$ is a $0$-connected map, which means that it represents a surjection of groups~\cite[Corollary~8.8.5]{Uni}.
+\begin{ex} With the same notation, suppose that $f : BG \pto BH$ is a $0$-connected, pointed map, which means that it represents a surjection of groups~\cite[Corollary~8.8.5]{Uni}.
 Suppose that $BG$ is small.
 Since $BH$ is a 1-type, it is 2-locally small.
 So by \cref{pr:smallness}, $BH$ is small. \end{ex}